-Employees who work in safety sensitive positions or employees who do not work in safety sensitive positions but have exhibited attendance, performance, behavioural and/or safety problems will require a return to work agreement or a last chance agreement, depending on the circumstances.
-The written agreement documents the expectations agreed upon by Interior Health, the employee and his/her union representative.
+Employees who work in safety sensitive positions will be required to enter into a Return to Work or Last Chance Agreement, depending on the circumstances.
+Employees who do not work in safety sensitive positions but have exhibited attendance, performance, behavioral and/or safety problems may also be required to enter into a Return to Work or a Last chance agreement, depending on the circumstances.
+Return to work meetings will typically involve the DMP, Manager and HRBP, the employee and her/his union representative, as applicable.
+The purpose of the return to work meeting is not to discuss medical information but rather to discuss the individual circumstances of the employee including the position, duties, and any restrictions that may apply with regard to the employee's work.
+The written agreement that is reached will document the expectations agreed upon by Interior Health, the employee and his/her union representative.
 The agreement may include but is not limited to: